-The MC attended noise monitoring program is undertaken on a monthly basis during the evening and night periods.
-Attended noise monitoring locations and relevant limits as per the NMP are summarised in Table 2.1.
+The MC attended noise monitoring program is undertaken monthly during the evening and night periods.
+The attended noise monitoring locations and relevant limits per the NMP are summarised in Table 2.1.

 Table 2.1 Attended noise monitoring locations and noise limits